 Pillar Two: A global minimum tax rate

 The idea of a minimum tax rate has been on the table for years, fueled, among other things, by a desire to combat tax-base erosion at an international level.
 A broad international consensus to set a lower limit for the effective taxes on profit paid by large multinationals was reached in 2021.
 In late 2022, a European directive was approved to implement these rules.
 All EU Member States are required to transpose this Directive into national law by 1 January 2024.
-The Dutch draft legislative proposal for the Minimum Tax Act 2024 was submitted for online consultation year and will need to be further discussed and approved this year.
+The Dutch draft legislative proposal for the Minimum Tax Act 2024 was submitted for online consultation year.
+The actual proposal has now been published, and will need to be further discussed and approved this year.

 What enterprises does Pillar Two apply to?

 Although Pillar Two focuses primarily on large multinationals, it could certainly also affect (smaller) group companies.
 The Dutch legislation uses the consolidated (worldwide) group revenue as a basis for determining the scope.
 If the consolidated group revenue is € 750 million or more, all individual group entities are, in principle, subject to this legislation.
 This means that even relatively small Dutch companies that are part of a corporate group could potentially be affected by this legislation.
 Pillar Two provides for a limited number of exceptions, for example for governmental entities and pension funds, and group companies with actual economic activities or limited revenues and profits.

 What additional requirements may Dutch entities face?